amihart/SBZ80LIB/README.md

 -  'Output: Sets a callback function for interrutps
 -  `EMUINTCB DEF_BLOCK$`
 -  'Input: Nothing
--  'Output: Sets EMUSTATUS() to 1
+-  'Output: Sets EMUSTATUS%() to 1
 -  `EMUCONT`

 I already discussed the callback commands and `EMULOAD`.
 I added `EMUMACHINENAME` to also be able to change the machine name since this library doesn't actually emulate any real machines.
 Unlike the PasocomMini MZ-80C, `EMURUN` does not run the code *in parallel* with the SmileBASIC code.
 It is blocking and will continue blocking until it hits the HALT instruction.
-The command `EMUSTEP` executes only one instruction as long as as `EMUSTATUS()` is 1.
+The command `EMUSTEP` executes only one instruction as long as as `EMUSTATUS%()` is 1.
 You can use this instead for non-blocking execution.
 Just throw `EMUSTEP` in your main program loop and it will run in parallel. `EMUSTEP` will then step through the program alongside your regular program and could be stopped with `EMUSTOP` and started again with `EMUCONT`.